pessini/LetterFrequency/README.md

 ### Plotting the results

-Here is the final analyses comparing the 3 languages:
+Here is the final analyses comparing the 3 languages using Python ([code here](./python/letter-frequency.ipynb)):

 ![alt text][Languages-Plot]